-- Candidates may choose at this time to not pursue an exceptional rating at the University level, in which case the process defined in section 1. b. above for the favorable rating will be followed. - Candidates who choose to pursue the exceptional rating will have the opportunity to augment the materials contained in her/his file. - c.
-The Application Procedure for an Exceptional Rating: - 1.
-The candidate will submit a list of at least three but not more than five possible referees in the candidate's discipline from outside the University (along with contact information for each referee on the list) to the Dean.
+- 1. The candidate will submit a list of at least three but not more than five possible referees in the candidate's discipline from outside the University (along with contact information for each referee on the list) to the Dean.
 The Dean will meet with the Chair/Supervisor from the candidate's area to discuss appropriate referees for the file.
 At that meeting additional referees will be considered in addition to those supplied by the candidate in keeping with College/Library policies and procedures.
 Three referees will be chosen, with at least two coming from the list supplied by the candidate.
 If an insufficient number of the outside referees from the candidate's list are available, the candidate will be asked to submit additional names until two referees proposed by the candidate agree to review the file. - 2.
 The Dean will handle all communication with external referees and will be responsible for the timely submission of their reports.
 The cover letter sent to the referees will indicate the performance criteria under which the candidate will be evaluated as well as the normative teaching and service responsibilities of faculty.
 Within this context the referees will only evaluate the intellectual contributions, professional contributions to the discipline aspects of the file only.
-The reports will be general assessments in the same sense that professional scholars referee grant applications and manuscripts. - 3.
-The file containing the three college evaluation letters and any new materials added by the candidate must be submitted to the Provost's Office no later than the last Friday in February.
-The referee review letters will be added to the file no later than the third Friday in March.
-The Provost and the University Promotion and Tenure Committee will consider the applicant's file and the opinions of the referees to determine whether or not to validate the exceptional rating.
-Regardless of the outcome, whether positive, negative, or split, the President will be informed of the result of this process and will make the final determination.

-- 4. If the exceptional rating is not awarded, the individual will receive a favorable rating.
+The reports will be general assessments in the same sense that professional scholars referee grant applications and manuscripts.

+- 3. The file containing the three college evaluation letters and any new materials added by the candidate must be submitted to the Provost's Office no later than the last Friday in February.
+Any referee review letters will be added to the file no later than the third Friday in March.
+The Provost and the University Promotion and Tenure Committee will consider the applicant's file and the opinions of the referees (if any) to determine whether or not to validate the exceptional rating.
+Regardless of the outcome, whether positive, negative, or split, the President will be informed of the result of this process and will make the final determination. - 4.
+If the exceptional rating is not awarded, the individual will receive a favorable rating.
 Once the process is completed the candidate will be notified by the Provost of the results of the review and asked to retrieve the file from the Provost's Office.
-The names of the external referees will be removed from the file. - 3.
-Consequences of Evaluation
+Any letters from external referees will be removed from the file and stored in the Office of the Provost.

+3. Consequences of Evaluation